YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 	int ydb_file_name_to_id(ydb_string_t *filename,
 	ydb_fileid_ptr_t *fileid)

-As a file is in principal reachable through different paths, and application code may need to check whether two paths do indeed lead to the same file, YottaDB provides a mechanism to do so.
+As a file is in principle reachable through different paths, and application code may need to check whether two paths do indeed lead to the same file, YottaDB provides a mechanism to do so.
 Provided with a path to a file, YottaDB creates an internal structure called a